plausible/docs/docs/filters-segments.md

 Your current filters will be displayed on the top of your dashboard.
 You can click on the name of the existing filter to edit it or on the `x` icon to remove it.

-You can remove all of your filters by hitting the `Esc` key on your keyboard or by selecting `Clear all filters` in the filters menu that shows up when you're using multiple filters.
+You can remove all your filters by hitting the `Esc` key on your keyboard or by selecting `Clear all filters` in the filters menu that shows up when you're using multiple filters.

 ## Using the "Add filter" menu for extra functionality